 A lifetime investment when taken care of, the DeBuyer Mineral B Element Iron Fry Pan proves to be well worth the price.
 This is an excellent choice in the carbon steel category.

 Check prices and read customer reviews on Amazon now.

 Lodge, the iconic American maker of quality cast iron products, has recently forayed into the realm of carbon steel – and brings us their line of heavy-gauge fry pans.

 Pre-seasoned at the factory for a natural, easy-release finish, the nonstick qualities will improve with use and a light rubbing of vegetable oil after each wash-up.

-The heavy-gauge carbon steel measures in at a thickness of 2.75 mm for a robust and sturdy density, yet it has the smooth surface of stamped steel that makes it ideal for developing a patina (although it’s not quite as smooth as the DeBuyer offerings – the Lodge has a very slight pebbly finish).
+The heavy-gauge carbon steel measures in at a thickness of 2.75 millimeters for a robust and sturdy density, yet it has the smooth surface of stamped steel that makes it ideal for developing a patina (although it’s not quite as smooth as the DeBuyer offerings – the Lodge has a very slight pebbly finish).

-The design of the Lodge is similar to that of a French fry pan, with high, curved walls for the easy movement of foods.
+The design of the Lodge is similar to that of a French fry pan, with high, curved walls for easy movement of foods.
 And it has a long steel handle that’s securely held in place with three steel rivets through the pan’s skirt.

 Like all carbon steel pans, these Lodge models will need to be hand washed with hot water only, and dried with paper towels.
 Re-season lightly with a little oil after each wash, to maintain and develop its food-release properties.

 These are safe for use on all stovetops, including induction.

 Lodge carbon steel pans are available in 8-inch, 10-inch, and 12-inch sizes.